runonbitcoin/walleteering/guide/03-owner.md

 ## The owner() method

-First we'll implement, and test, the `owner()` method.
-The general idea of this method is to return an *address* that is 100% unique for the app.
-No other app should share this address, and this address should not be used for anything else.
-The `owner()` method tells Run and the app which *address* should be used to assign as the owner for new jigs.
-See, when apps call `new Dragon()`, the dragon initially doesn't have an owner.
-This is assigned by Run, and provided by the `Owner API`.

-Each app should have its own unique private key and address.
-The private key should live securely in the wallet.
-We don't want to mix jig outputs with payment outputs, and we also don't to mix jigs between different apps.
-However, unlike payment wallets, in jig wallets it's OK for each app to have a fixed private key and address that doesn't change.
-Jigs are non-fungible by design and have inherently less privacy than payments.
+First we'll implement the `owner()` method.
+Your mission is to **provide a address that is fixed and unique for each app**.
+Let's break this down:

+> *provide an address*

+Why an address?
+Because the app and Run should not see the private keys!
+Key management is the responsibility of the wallet, but Run still needs a way to identifier owners, so we provide an address instead.
+In a sense, the wallet *is* the private key.

+> *that is fixed*

+The address and private key should not change each time.
+Why fixed?
+This lets the app load the same jigs every time, but also, the privacy model for jigs is fundamentally different from payments.
+Jigs are non-fungible by design.
+Because they cannot be mixed with each other like Bitcoin outputs can, they inherently have less privacy.
+And that's OK!
+So, by returning a fixed address, syncs can be simpler and faster, and we don't present the app with an illusion of privacy that doesn't exist.

+> *and unique for each app*

+The `owner` address should not be shared between apps.
+Why not?
+Well, you may not break anything, but Run thinks it's important for apps to have its own room to operate in.
+When the apps calls `run.sync()`, run load every jig assigned to the `owner()` address, and if this returns other application's jigs, this will slow down the app and create risks that apps will alter each other's data.
+We don't want that!

+### Deriving the private key

+In the wallet, we'll want to derive a private key and send its address to the adapter.
+This key needs to be unique for each app, so your first step is to distinguish between apps.

-So all we have to do is return an address, right?
-Yes!
-The challenge is how to derive a unique key for each app.
-If your wallet already handles user authentication for the app by providing a Login API, then chances are high that you already have a unique identifer for each application.
-Otherwise, apps may provide a unique string that identifies themselves when they create your adapter.
-Either way, this application identifier string can be used to derive a unique private key from the wallet's master key.
+If your wallet already handles user authentication with a Login API, then chances are that you already have a unique app identifer.
+If you don't have a Login API however, you'll want apps to provide their own unique identifier when the adapter is created.
+This application identifier can be used to derive a unique private key from the wallet's master key.

 Here is one approach:

 ```
 function deriveApplicationKey(masterKey, appIdentifier) {